RFP Responses Examples: How to Respond to Common Requests

 Automating RFP Responses

-RFP response software helps legal teams create accurate responses to requests for production without spending hours on manual review.
+RFP software helps legal teams create accurate responses to requests for production as quickly and efficiently as possible.

 It takes over the repetitive parts of the job, like collecting files, applying Bates numbers, formatting discovery responses, and organizing attachments.
 With those tasks out of the way, your team can focus on higher-level work.